 Frequently Asked Questions

-Can I work in Zurich but live in Zug to save taxes?
+Can I work in Zurich but live in Zug to save on taxes?

 Hans Steiner